xta0/xta0.me/_posts/2024-07-12-GenAI-LLM-Self-Attention.md

 Note that, the $W_Q$ has a much smaller dimension than the embedding vector.
 If the embedding vector size is `[8, 122888]` (8 words, each word is 122888 dimension), then the $W_Q$ could be `[12288, 128]`, so the $\vec{Q_i}$ is a `[8, 128]` vector.

-Similarly, to create a key vector for the words, we need a matrix $W_K$ multiply the embedding vector:
+Similarly, to create a key vector for the words, we need a matrix $W_K$ to multiply the embedding vector:

 $$
 \vec{K_i}  = \vec{E_i}W_K